 The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.0

 The ASX’s updates certainly bring it up to modern standards when it comes to looks, and it’s well-equipped with features for a very reasonable price.
-But the modern trappings can’t hide an ageing car that really struggles to match numerous very capable rivals in terms of its driving experience.
+But the modern trappings can’t hide an ageing car that really struggles to match numerous very capable rivals in terms of its driving experience, running costs and tech.

 Reasons to buy